rfg-modding/SyncFaction/README.md

 Game and app related issues:

-* Use Steam to check integrity of game files
+* Use Steam or GOG Galaxy to check integrity of game files
 * Check if game location is valid
 * See if new versions of SyncFaction are available on Github
-* Please report errors here in issues. **Copy all the stuff from application window** to help fixing it!
+* Please report errors here in issues. **Create and copy diagnostics report** to help fixing it!
 Also describe what you were trying to do.
 * Probably ping **rast1234** on FactionFiles Discord (link below)

-## TODO

-A lot of functionality is not implemented yet!

-* button to report current state, collect log and probably list files/hashes
-* sanity checks for state management, eg when resetting to vanilla (now app needs restart)
-* Check discord for feature requests
-* Better logging: now it's a mess of important stuff, trash and bad-formatted information
-* rickroll
-* COMMUNITY PATCHES MUST SUPPORT MODINFO XML
-* Support mods that modify files inside vpp_pc archives as ModManager did
-  * display inputs from MM
-  * account for situations when modinfo.xml is inside subfolder
-  * show resulting XML tree after user input
-  * apply operations
-    * unpack
-    * edit XML contents
-    * move files
-    * pack
-    * save/load state of selected values and custom inputs
-    * SameOptionsAs must be copied before displaying
-    * display list of files changed by mod (even for non-xml mods)
-* compare hashes for steam and gog versions
-* test what happens if cdn is unavailable
-* show warnings if mod edits MP files. also show files to be modified as list
-* rename community patch to terraform patch where possible
-* if both .reg versions are detected, fail auto search and ask to place app in game dir
-* redo fixes from hotfix branch
-  * remove .exe .dll .pdb from hash checks, but not entirely or gog/steam detection will break
-  * ??? check hotfix branch carefully for other stuff

 ## Tech info